SSG Michael “Adam” Emory

-Adam says it means a lot to know the American people care about his recovery, adding that he is grateful to those who supported the building of his Homes For Our Troops home.
-“Nothing will ever take away my injuries or experiences, but knowing people want to make my life better, makes it all worth it,” he says.
+Adam said it meant a lot to know the American people cared about his recovery, and he was grateful to those who supported the building of his Homes For Our Troops home.
+“Nothing will ever take away my injuries or experiences, but knowing people want to make my life better, makes it all worth it.”